 This latest judgment reinforces the need for freeholders and managing agents to follow the section 20 consultation process properly, and promptly, ensuring that there are no delays or defects in the process.
 The Tribunal in this case set a precedent by ordering the freeholder to pay the leaseholders’ costs, suggesting that dispensation may no longer be the risk free endeavour it once was for freeholders and managing agents.

-Joanna Osborne and Tim Clark have experience in dealing with section 20 disputes and also in advising as to the consultation requirements required under legislation.
+Joanna Osborne has experience in dealing with section 20 disputes and also in advising as to the consultation requirements required under legislation.
 Should you have any queries then the Property Litigation team would be glad to discuss these with you.

 If you aren’t receiving our legal updates directly to your mailbox, please sign up now

 Please note that this blog is provided for general information only.
 It is not intended to amount to advice on which you should rely.
 You must obtain professional or specialist advice before taking, or refraining from, any action on the basis of the content of this blog.

 Edwin Coe LLP is a Limited Liability Partnership, registered in England & Wales (No.OC326366).
 The Firm is authorised and regulated by the Solicitors Regulation Authority.
 A list of members of the LLP is available for inspection at our registered office address: 2 Stone Buildings, Lincoln’s Inn, London, WC2A 3TH.
 “Partner” denotes a member of the LLP or an employee or consultant with the equivalent standing.